Books & Essays

 The Age of Spectacle: adventures in architecture and the 21st century city

-Tom’s first book - a history of contemporary architecture and cities - will be published on April 20, by Random House.
+My first book - a history of architecture and cities since the 1970s - has been published by Penguin Random House.

 Sir Banister Fletcher’s Global History of Architecture

-From 2013 to 2015 Tom was the editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), rethinking the content, tone, structure, purpose and digital future of this monumental, classic text - first published in the late 19th century - which surveys the history of architecture around the world from its origins to the present day.
+From 2013 to 2016 I was the editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), rethinking the content, tone, structure, purpose and digital future of this monumental, classic text - first published in the late 19th century - which surveys the history of architecture around the world from its origins to the present day.
 The 21st edition is being edited by the brilliant architectural historian Professor Murray Fraser, and should be out in 2018.

 ‘Higher and higher: how London bought the loft’, in London: From Punk to Blair